codeadamca/activities/tower.markdown

 ## Tallest Tower

 This challenge requrest groups of partiipants to construct the tallest freestanding tower.
-Each group will use bricks from the [LEGO Space Mission](https://www.lego.com/en-ca/product/space-mission-11022) set.
+Each group will use bricks from the [LEGO&reg; Space Mission](https://www.lego.com/en-ca/product/space-mission-11022) set.

 ![](/images/tower/tower-space.png)